 Friday, August 3, 2012

 "I like this place.
 I'll live here!"
+Adopted by a stray in Mexico!

-"I like this place!"
-That's the attitude we got from the skinny, pregnant, and as it turns out very near-sighted, tabby cat that strutted into our kitchen three years ago, sauntering past our horrified seventeen-pound male cat, and over to my place at the dining table.
-"Meorroww!"
+That's the attitude we got from the skinny, pregnant, and, as it turns out, very near-sighted, tabby cat that strutted into our kitchen three years ago, sauntering past our horrified seventeen-pound male cat, and over to my place at the dining table.

-It was a command not a question.
-"Food!
-Now!"
-Lawrie laughed; "I guess you'd better feed her."
+Lawrie laughed, "I guess you'd better feed her."
 And so we were adopted by Chica.

-Pretty when she was younger liked rooftops
+Pretty liked rooftops

-Dave and Janet Davison must have a sign posted at the end of their driveway that spells out in Dog-Spanish; "Nice people live here."
-Eight years ago when their neighbours were building their casa, a scrawny golden-something-or-other dog hung around the construction site begging scraps of tortillas from the workers.
-Eventually she wormed her way into Dave and Janet's hearts, earning the name Pretty as she fattened up, and was cleaned of ticks, fleas, worms, and dirt.
-She's become a jet-setting dog, annually spending six months in Michigan, and six months in Mexico.
+Dave and Janet Davison must have a sign posted at the end of their driveway that spells out in Dog-Spanish, "Nice people live here."
+Eight years ago, when their neighbours were building their casa, a scrawny golden-something-or-other dog hung around the construction site begging scraps of tortillas from the workers.
+Eventually, she wormed her way into Dave and Janet's hearts, earning the name Pretty as she fattened up and was cleaned of ticks, fleas, worms, and dirt.
+She's become a jet-setting dog, annually spending six months in Michigan and six months in Mexico.

 Tan, very comfortable in Michigan

 Then came dog number two for the Davisons, Tan, who resembles the Vishla breed.
-Four years ago Dave found a frightened, skinny, tan-coloured pup curled up in the plastic swimming-pool chair.
+Four years ago, Dave found a frightened, skinny, tan-coloured pup curled up in the plastic swimming-pool chair.

-They decided to help him out, but not to keep him as they already had their hands full with caring for the first dog, Pretty.
-They took Tan back to Michigan where he lives, happily, with their son Todd.
+They decided to help him out, but not to keep him, as they already had their hands full with caring for the first dog, Pretty.
+They took Tan back to Michigan, where he lives, happily, with their son Todd.

 Bella and her new dad.

-Dog number three, a panic-stricken little scrap of grey and black fur with a dramatic under-bite, not weighing more than a few pounds was seen racing along the street in front of the Davisons' house.
+Dog number three, a panic-stricken little scrap of grey and black fur with a dramatic under-bite, not weighing more than a few pounds, was seen racing along the street in front of the Davisons' house.

 Unable to catch her, Janet worried about what would become of the dog.
 No worries, she later found the dog fast asleep in their garden.
-After a few half-hearted attempts at trying to find her a new home, they gave up - she had won them over.
+After a few half-hearted attempts at trying to find her a new home, they gave up.
+She had won them over.
 Bella is also an experienced jet-setter, joining Pretty in her annual trek between Michigan and Mexico.

 Another friend who must put out good animal vibes is Jackie Walker.
-When she bought her restaurant more than ten years ago it came equipped with Mama Kitty, a black and white, broken-tale stray who to this day rules the downstairs level of Jax Bar & Grill.
+When she bought her restaurant more than ten years ago, it came equipped with Mama Kitty, a black and white, broken-tale stray who to this day rules the downstairs level of Jax Bar & Grill.

 Mama Kitty rules the lower level at Jax

-About a year later a tiny bundle of grey fur was located stuck inside the cover for the beer cooler.
+About a year later, a tiny bundle of grey fur was located stuck inside the cover for the beer cooler.
 It was a male kitten.
-Jackie freed him, and turned him loose.
+Jackie freed him and turned him loose.

-The next day she found the same kitten had hidden inside the beer cooler again.
+The next day, she found the same kitten had hidden inside the beer cooler again.
 Jackie threw up her hands: "Now what?"
-Tom-Cat became a permanent resident, who lives, quite well, in their upstairs apartment.
+Tom-Cat became a permanent resident who lives quite well in their upstairs apartment.

 Smiley, the star attraction at Jax.